gfleibel/secretMessage/README.md

-# secretMessage
+# Secret Message
-Arrays project from Codecademy - Secret Message
+Arrays project from Codecademy, using different array methods.